 Sometimes, a strategy with fewer trades and regular contributions to long-term holdings can be more beneficial when investing to grow a retirement fund or meet another financial goal.
 That’s because times of market volatility are typically shorter lived, and when looking at overall historical trends, markets have trended upwards.
 So, by holding investments steady during both ups and downs, you’re more likely to weather the occasional storms and see growth on the other side.

 Investing in a Self-Directed Trading account gives you the freedom to buy and sell as you wish.
 If you go this route, remember to keep portfolio diversification top of mind.
 This means investing in a mix of difference securities, like stocks and bonds, to help protect against risk.
 Exchange-traded funds (ETFs) can be a great asset for adding diversification, too, since they hold a range of underlying equities within one investment.

 The good news is, if you aren’t comfortable with making trading decisions or building a portfolio all on your own, you don’t have to.
-By opening a Managed Portfolio, your investments will be professionally monitored and re-balanced based on your goals and preferences — taking some of the tricky or technical decisions off your plate.
+By opening a Robo Portfolio, your investments will be professionally monitored and re-balanced based on your goals and preferences — taking some of the tricky or technical decisions off your plate.

 Many women are faced with challenges in the workforce regarding their salaries or taking necessary time out of the office.
 Both of these factors can slow retirement savings or even cause them to halt — making the future (and a longer lifespan) a nerve-wracking thought.